BackmanLab/ChromGEM/README.md

 Directory: [`Domain Identification in 3D/`](Domain%20Identification%20in%203D/)

-### What the domain-identification script does
+### What the domain identification script does

-The domain-identification workflow locates the centers of local chromatin packing domains in the ground-truth SR-EV configuration:
+This domain identification workflow takes after the domain identification workflow in 2D [chromatin scanning transmission electron microscopy (ChromSTEM)](https://www.nature.com/articles/s41598-022-16028-2 , https://www.science.org/doi/10.1126/sciadv.adp0855) data.
+The domain identification workflow locates the centers of local chromatin packing domains in the ground-truth SR-EV configuration:

 1. Converts the 3D nucleosome coordinates into a voxelized chromatin-density volume.
 2. Applies a `3 x 3 x 3` maximum filter to identify candidate local maxima.
 A voxel is retained as a candidate when its intensity equals the maximum intensity in its local neighborhood.